 NIBSC / SCIENCE PHOTO LIBRARY NIBSC / SCIENCE PHOTO LIBRARY

 AIDS virus.
-Coloured scanning electron micrograph (SEM) of the surface of a T-lymphocyte white blood cell (pink) infected with HIV viruses (blue).
-HIV (Human Immunodeficiency Virus) is the cause of AIDS (Acquired Immune Deficiency Syndrome).
-This T-lymphocyte is from a culture cell line known as H9.
-The infected T-cell has a typical lumpy appearance with irregular surface protrusions.
-Small spherical virus particles (blue) seen on the surface are budding away from the cell membrane.
-This viral infection causes death of T-lymphocyte immune cells and is the main reason for the destruction of the immune system in AIDS.
-Magnification: x11,000 at 6x4.5cm size.
+Coloured scanning electron micrograph of the surface of a T-lymphocyte (pink) infected with Human Immunodeficiency Virus (HIV), the causative agent of Acquired Immune Deficiency Syndrome (AIDS).
+The T-lymphocyte is from a culture cell line known as H9.
+An Infected T-cell typically has a lumpy appearance with irregular rounded surface protrusions.
+Small spherical virus particles (green) visible on the surface are in the process of budding away from the cell membrane.
+Depletion of the population of T4 lymphocytes through HIV infection is the main reason for the destruction of the immune system in AIDS.
+Magnification: x11,600 at 6x7cm size.

 Model release not required.
 Property release not required.